MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-jboss-eap-on-azure-app-service.md

 ### Validate that the supported Java version works correctly

-Using JBoss EAP on Azure App Service requires a specific version of Java.
+JBoss EAP on Azure App Service supports Java 8 and 11.
 Therefore, you'll need to validate that your application is able to run correctly using that supported version.
 This validation is especially important if your current server is using a supported JDK (such as Oracle JDK or IBM OpenJ9).

 To obtain your current version, sign in to your production server and run